 I use my positions as Chairman of the Budget Committee and a member of the Finance Committee to advance policies that will help put our fiscal house in order while promoting a healthy economy and keeping more money in the pockets of hardworking taxpayers.

 As one of only two accountants in the United States Senate, I know how important it is to reduce the national debt by controlling spending and following a budget.
 The United States has a spending problem, and hard-earned tax dollars are wasted by Washington.
-Most Americans know that federal spending is on an unsustainable course, with the deficit expected to reach almost $800 billion in 2018 and more than $1.5 trillion by 2028.
+By 2029, the nation's debt is projected to grow to $27.8 trillion, or 93 percent of GDP, which is more than double the 50-year average of 42 percent.
 All this overspending is causing the federal debt to balloon.
 America’s debt is at its highest level since World War II, a burden that our children and grandchildren will be forced to bear.

 While serving as Chairman of the Budget Committee, I have worked hard to advance budget resolutions that could put the federal government on a better fiscal path by restraining spending, reducing tax burdens, and boosting economic growth.
 If Congress followed these fiscal blueprints, the government would be on track to live within its means in just 10 years’ time.
 Unfortunately, shortly after passing these responsible budgets, Congress ignored them.